unneon/glotter/README.md

 #### Compiling

-- `-std=c++14` mode and `-pthread` are required.
-You also need to add following libraries:
+You will need the following flags:
-- `-lssl`.
-Encryption stuff for the web server.
+- `-std=c++14` I like C++14.

+Also, the following libraries:
+- `-pthread` Web server needs this for threading.
+Doesn't need installation.
+- `-lssl` Web server needs this for encryption stuff.
 Available in Ubuntu package `libssl-dev`.
-- `-luWS`.
-It's an embeddable and fast web server supporting WebSocket.
+- `-luWS` A web server.
 Needs to be cloned and compiled from [Github](https://github.com/uNetworking/uWebSockets).
-- `-lz`.
-A compression library, also required by the web server.
+- `-lz` Web server needs this for theading stuff.
 Available in Ubuntu package `zlib1g-dev`.

 See [Makefile](Makefile) for an example.

 #### Running

-App requires Internet connection now(it loads some JS libraries).
-This is temporary.

 First, run your compiled app just as you would normally run it.
 If you are following the BFS test, example input is provided in [test/bfs/input.txt](test/bfs/input.txt) file.
 Run your favourite browser and load `localhost:57077`.